 |Parking (secured and patrolled)||$1 per vehicle.|

 |Group discounts||Pre-register your group of 15 or more for a $2.00 discount off each admission.
 Company discounts also available.
 Have your company or employer contact Mary at 515-262-4100 to get your coupon code.|

 |All shows||Included in price of admission!|

 But why pay full price?
-Group discounts are available, and coupons are available at Des Moines-area Casey's General Stores (and some further away).
+Group discounts are available.
 Check our news postings or Facebook for the latest locations that have been delivered coupons.

 NOTE: Prices and event details subject to change at the front gate.
 Your image (photos, video) may be captured while at the faire, and may be used for future promotion in ads, posters, etc.

 - "Festival Park" is an 18-acre outdoor event center (and permanent home of the Des Moines Renaissance Faire).
 Located at Sleepy Hollow Sports Park, just south of the state fairgrounds at 4051 Dean Ave.

 Feel free to e-mail us with any questions, or call Sleepy Hollow Sports Park at (515) 262-4100.

 We would like to thank everyone who helped make this year's Des Moines Renaissance Faire one of the best ever!
 We will soon begin the fountain to opening day next year for the 10TH ANNIVERSARY at the Festival Park location.

 I was just informed that PassFour Productions will not be able to join us this weekend.
 It is probably too late for us to update the show guide, so please be aware of this if you are attending specifically to see their show.